mindspore-ai/docs/docs/mindformers/docs/source_en/guide/evaluation.md

 Main modification points of Qwen3 training configuration include:

-- Modify the value of run_mode to "predict".
+- Modify the value of `run_mode` to `"predict"`.
-- Add pretrained_model_dir: Hugging Face or ModelScope model directory path, place model configuration, Tokenizer and other files.
+- Add the `pretrained_model_dir` parameter, set to the Hugging Face or ModelScope model directory path, to place model configuration, Tokenizer, and other files.
+If the trained weights are placed in this directory, `load_checkpoint` can be omitted in the YAML file.
-- In parallel_config, only keep data_parallel and model_parallel.
+- In `parallel_config`, only keep `data_parallel` and `model_parallel`.
-- In model_config, only keep compute_dtype, layernorm_compute_dtype, softmax_compute_dtype, rotary_dtype, params_dtype, and keep the precision consistent with the inference configuration.
+- In `model_config`, only keep `compute_dtype`, `layernorm_compute_dtype`, `softmax_compute_dtype`, `rotary_dtype`, `params_dtype`, and keep the precision consistent with the inference configuration.
-- In the parallel module, only keep parallel_mode and enable_alltoall, and modify the value of parallel_mode to "MANUAL_PARALLEL".
+- In the `parallel` module, only keep `parallel_mode` and `enable_alltoall`, and modify the value of `parallel_mode` to `"MANUAL_PARALLEL"`.

+> If the model's parameters were customized during training, or differ from the open-source configuration, you must modify the model configuration file config.json in the `pretrained_model_dir` directory when performing inference.
+You can also configure the modified parameters in `model_config`.
+When passing the modified parameters to the `model_config` file, the values ​​in the corresponding configuration file in config.json will be overwritten when the model is passed to the inference function.
+> </br>To verify that the passed configuration is correct, look for `The converted TransformerConfig is: ...` or `The converted MLATransformerConfig is: ...` in the logs.

 ### Inference Function Verification

 After the weights and configuration files are ready, use a single data input for inference to check whether the output content meets the expected logic.
-Refer to the [inference document](https://gitee.com/mindspore/docs/blob/r2.7.1/docs/mindformers/docs/source_en/guide/inference.md) to start the inference task.
+Refer to the [inference document](../guide/inference.md) to start the inference task.

-For example:
+For example, taking Qwen3 single-card inference as an example, the command to start the inference task is:

 ```shell
 python run_mindformer.py \